Hindu Month Calendar 2026: Dates, Festivals & 13th Month

-The Hindi luni-solar for 2026 begins on March 16 with the month of Chaitra and features a rare 13th month called Adhika Jyeshtha.
+The Hindu luni-solar for 2026 begins on March 16 with the month of Chaitra and features a rare 13th month called Adhika Jyeshtha.

 Whether you’re a student tracking the Hindi calendar months for the year 2026 or a planner looking for the next long weekend, this table is your 2026 roadmap.
 It maps the traditional Hindi months to their Gregorian (English) dates.